navyajain16/Blur-Detection-in-WSI-Images/README.md

 # Blur-Detection-in-WSI-Images
 This is a repository for Blur detection in sky/cloud images.

+This project was tested on python 3.8 and Windows 10 environment.

 In this paper we have proposed a method to detect blur in sky/ cloud images by use of a marker which is a stable object that does not change its position with time.
 This marker can be cropped out from the image and then used for detection.